Ed.: I wrote this paper last year (28/10/2017) in the context of an LL.M. program I’ve attended.

 Nel settembre 2018 ho ottenuto a pieni voti e con lode il titolo di LL.M. in Law of Internet Technology presso l’Università Bocconi.

 Da giugno 2018 a giugno 2019 ho lavorato da Google come Legal Trainee.

-Attualmente lavoro come Trainee Lawyer nello studio legale Hogan Lovells e come Legal Secondee da Google.
+Attualmente lavoro come Associate Lawyer nello studio legale Hogan Lovells e come Legal Secondee da Google (dal 2019).

 Per info o per collaborare: firstname.lastname@example.org